bonganimasemola/phasetworeactproject/README.md

 # Learning Goals

 The aim of the project is to build a React single page application from scratch.
 We are to apply our knowledge of components, props and state management.
-We are to incorporate client-side routing and use data from an API
+We are to incorporate client-side routing and use data from an API.

 # Difficulty

-Basic to Intermediate level
+Basic to Intermediate level.

 ## Requirements